Schoolhouse.world: peer tutoring, for free.

 Tips for New Tutors

-By Jose C on September 28, 2022
+By Jose Roberto Cossich G on September 28, 2022

 Blog image

-I’ve been a tutor at Schoolhouse since August of 2021 and have hosted/co-hosted around 250 sessions.
+I’ve been a tutor at Schoolhouse since August 2021 and have hosted/co-hosted around 250 sessions.
 In that time, I’ve grown as a person, met incredible people (Shoutout to Justin D, Varun C, Kareena, and Sam M), and learned how to be a better tutor.

 Here are three things I’ve learned that you might find helpful:

-1. Don’t worry!
+1. Don’t Worry!

 When I first started tutoring, I was excited but also terrified.
 I suffered severe imposter syndrome and constantly worried: “What if I forget something or make a mistake?
 What if someone asks me a question I don’t know the answer to?
 Will they see right through me?”
 After hundreds of hours of experience, making silly mistakes like accidentally putting a plus instead of a minus when solving an equation—I finally realize, it’s okay to make mistakes as long as you learn from them.
 I know it’s cliché, but it really is true.
 Take it from someone who had heard this piece of advice and was worried anyway.
 As long as you learn from your mistakes–be clearer the next time you explain something, provide more practice problems, or encourage learners to engage with the material–then you’ll always get something out of even your toughest sessions!